pchinso/My_Knowledge_and_Portfolio/Electronics and Embedded systems/Arduino/README.md

 ## About this repositorie

-Some projects and learning material about Arduino platform with PlatformIO on VScode
+Some projects and learning material about Arduino platform with PlatformIO on VScode with Wokwi for simulations and prototyping.

 ## VScode y PlatformIO